gracealonge83-coder/QubWatch-MVP/README.md

 **QubWatch — Giving you smarter eyes.**

 QubWatch is a business monitoring and investigation application for business owners and authorized managers of inventory-based, high-transaction businesses.
-It monitors business activity, identifies unusual patterns using defined rules, and presents relevant information for human review.
+It monitors business activities, identifies unusual patterns using defined rules and presents relevant information for human review.

 ## Current implementation